Uploading AI-Generated Photos to Get Delivery Refunds

 View original image

-On June 17, Herald Economy reported that major delivery platforms such as Baedal Minjok and Coupang Eats are suffering from malicious manipulated reviews, where users receive refunds after altering photos with AI.
-Both the platforms and restaurant owners are struggling with this issue.
+On June 17, the Herald Economy reported that major delivery platforms such as Baemin and Coupang Eats are suffering from malicious manipulated reviews, where refunds are obtained by altering photos using AI.
+Both the platforms and store owners are being affected by this issue.

-For major delivery platforms, when reports of food quality issues or the presence of foreign substances are received, the platform reviews evidence such as photos submitted by the user to determine whether a refund is warranted.
-In particular, Baedal Minjok is known to process refunds by checking evidence such as photos provided by the customer and going through a store consent procedure if the customer requests order cancellation due to food quality issues.
-The problem is that while both major platforms are responding to refund requests involving AI-generated fake photos, neither has a system that can perfectly detect AI-generated images at this time.
+For major delivery platforms, when there is a report of food quality issues or foreign substances, they review evidence such as photos submitted by the user to determine whether to issue a refund.
+In particular, Baemin is known to process refunds through a process where, if a customer requests an order cancellation due to food quality, supporting materials like photos are verified and the store's consent is obtained before proceeding.
+The problem is that although both major platforms are responding to refund requests based on AI-manipulated photos, they have not yet established a system that can perfectly distinguish AI-generated images.

 The refund process on delivery platforms heavily relies on a single photo taken by the consumer.
 While a prompt refund is necessary for consumer protection when the food is spoiled or contains foreign substances, on the other hand, if a malicious user manipulates a photo of normal food using AI and submits it, the store owner may suffer unjust losses.
 The Asia Business Daily